mtth/avsc/README.md

     .on('data', function (record) { /* Do something with the record. */ });
   ```

-+ Generate an Avro type from a JS schema and generate a random instance:
++ Generate an Avro type from a schema object and generate a random instance:

   ```javascript
   var type = require('avsc').parse({